 - DIS-like situations.
-SHERPA may calculate cross sections for DIS and similar processes, however, the parton shower of APACIC is not ready to deal with the situation of having only one space-like evolution to be done. - Soft hadron collisions.
-SHERPA has no means to simulate the reggeon exchange etc., therefore soft events are not accounted for.
-Hence, also pile-up events are out of SHERPAs current scope.
+SHERPA may calculate cross sections for DIS and similar processes; however, the parton shower of APACIC is not ready to deal with the situation of having only one space-like evolution to be done. - Soft hadron collisions.
+SHERPA has no means to simulate reggeon exchange processes etc..
+Therefore, soft events are not accounted for.
+This is also true for pile-up events, which are still out of SHERPAs current scope.

-In addition, the hadronization and the hadron decays are still completely handled by Pythia; an interface is provided.
+In addition, the hadronization and most of the hadron decays are still completely handled by Pythia; an interface is provided.

 The authors welcome suggestions, bug reports, etc. and endeavour to answer any question as quickly as possible.
 Furthermore they try to provide user support as far as possible.
-In order to improve SHERPA, please do not hesitate to send any form of comment to their common mail account sherpa@theory.phy.tu-dresden.de.
+In order to improve SHERPA, please do not hesitate to send any form of comment to their common mail account sherpa@theory.phy.tu-dresden.de .